 Animated Interactions.
 Motion on PurposeAnimated Interactions.
 Motion on Purpose The article considering the most popular and essential purposes of using UI animation which improves interaction in UI and enhances user experience.

-This time we will be concentrated on some purposes that can make the designer think about animated interface elements as the sort of a design solution improving interaction and providing positive user experience.
+This time we will be concentrated on some purposes that can make the designer think about animated interface elements as the sort of a design solution improving interaction and providing a positive user experience.

 Purpose is a key

-Therefore, the first thing to decide on is the purpose why animation could be applicable in the interface.
+Therefore, the first thing to decide on is the purpose of why animation could be applicable in the interface.
 Here is the list of possible purposes.

 Purpose: Showing that the process is progressing

-One of important and essential positive features of interface animation is communication with the user.
+One of the important and essential positive features of interface animation is communication with the user.
 Animated interface details are able to instantly inform the user about processes he is involved in.
 Therefore, one of the aims of motion design in UI is to inform the user about the stage of progress.

 As we mentioned in the post devoted to animated microinteractions, this is probably one of the most widely-used types of interface animation.
-It lets the user instantly understand that the process is going on and even show what stage of process is actual now.
-The biggest advantage of this animated interaction is providing the assurance for the users, making them calm and confident in the process of using the product.
-Confident and happy user in vast majority of cases means positive user experience and provides good ground for high conversion rates.
+It lets the user instantly understand that the process is going on and even show what stage of the process is actual now.
+The biggest advantage of this animated interaction is providing assurance for the users, making them calm and confident in the process of using the product.
+Confident and happy user in the vast majority of cases means positive user experience and provides good ground for high conversion rates.

 GIF for Pull Down — Space Ship